Bodo–Kachari people: Bodo

 The term Bodo generally stands for man in some of the cognate languages (Boro:Boro; Tripuri:Borok) but not in others (Garo:Mande; Karbi:Arlen).
 According to historians, the word "Bodo" is derived from the Tibetan Hbrogpa.
 The umbrella name "Bodo", denoting the umbrella group, is resisted by numerically smaller groups such as the Dimasas.
 Unlike Hodgson's assumption, Boro is no longer considered as the "core" of the Boro–Garo languages.
-Therefore, it has been suggested that the whole group should not be called "Bodo".But recent developments make it imperative to redefine the term Bodo and its wider denotation deserves to be abandoned in recognition of the emerging socio-political vocabulary; the Bodo means the plain tribes of western and northern Assam known earlier as the Bodo-Kacharis of the Brahmaputra Valley.
+Therefore, it has been suggested that the whole group should not be called "Bodo".

 Kachari

 The term Kachari has been used through much of history to denote the same people who came to be termed as Bodo.
-One of the earliest usage can be found in the 16th century Assamese language Bhagavata.
+One of the earliest usage can be found in the 16th century Assamese language Bhagavata, where the word Kachari is used synonymously with Kirata in a list that mentions Koch and Mech separately.
 In Buranjis and colonial documents Boro–Garo speakers who were from the plains were collectively called Kachari.
 Endle's 1911 ethnographic work, The Kacharis, explain that there were plains Kacharis and hills Kacharis and a host of other ethnic groups that fall under the Kachari umbrella.
 Eventually the appellation kachari was retained only by those groups that have been fully integrated into Assamese society, such as Sarania Kachari, Sonowal Kachari, whereas others who were formerly called Kacharis have assumed ethnonyms, such as Boro or Dimasa.

 Kachari is pronounced as Kachhāri or Kossāri.
 The origin of the name is most likely a self-designation korosa aris that is found in a very old Boro song: